movebank/movebank-api-doc/movebank-api.md

 Movebank REST API: Description of download interface to build calls to the Movebank database

 Contents
-- Introduction
+- 1.0 Introduction
-- Security, data access and authentication
+- 2.0 Security, data access and authentication
-- Accessing the database using HTTP/CSV requests
+- 3.0 Accessing the database using HTTP/CSV requests
-	- Get a list of attribute names
+	- 3.1 Get a list of attribute names
-	- Get descriptions of entities in the database
+	- 3.2 Get descriptions of entities in the database
 		- Get a list of sensor types
 		- Get a list of studies
 		- Get a list of studies a user is a data manager for
-	- Get descriptions of entities in a study
+	- 3.3 Get descriptions of entities in a study
 		- Get a summary of information about the study
 		- Get tag reference information from the study
 		- Get animal reference information from the study
 		- Get deployment reference information from the study
-	- Get event data from the study
+	- 3.4 Get event data from the study
 		- Get event data with all event-level attributes
 		- Get event data with selected additional event-level attributes
 		- Get event data for a single sensor type
 		- Get event data for an individual animal
 		- Get event data for a specified time period
-	- Other messages you might receive
+	- 3.5 Other messages you might receive
-	- Accessing the database from R
+	- 3.6 Accessing the database from R

-- Accessing the database using JSON/JavaScript requests
+- 4.0 Accessing the database using JSON/JavaScript requests
-	- Get public or private data
+	- 4.1 Get public or private data
-	- Get event data from the study
+	- 4.2 Get event data from the study
 		- Get event data for multiple individuals
 		- Get event data for a specified number of events
 		- Get event data for a specified time period
 		- Get event data with additional event-level attributes
 		- Get event data with all of the specifications described above
-	- Displaying data using Google Maps
+	- 4.3 Displaying data using Google Maps
-		- Example 1: Tracks with calendar (public data)
-		- Example 2: Tracks with calendar (private data)
-		- Example 3: Tracks with points and density maps (public data)

-## Introduction
+## 1.0 Introduction
 Movebank's REST API allows access to pull data from Movebank using HTTP or JSON requests made in a web browser or through external programs such as R. Below are details, example requests, and relevant information about security and access controls.

-## Security, data access and authentication
+## 2.0 Security, data access and authentication
 Data access is defined by users for each study in Movebank following [Movebank's permissions options](https://www.movebank.org/node/43).
 Therefore if no username and password are provided, results will be restricted to data that users have made publicly available.
 If a username and password are provided, results will be restricted to data that the user has access to.
 To access tracking actual data, including for visualization on external websites, the username (or the public) needs permission to download data.

 In addition to access permissions, for data that are made available to others, [data managers for each study in Movebank specify use conditions in the "License Terms" in the Study Details](https://www.movebank.org/node/11).
 If no conditions are specified, [the General Movebank Terms of Use](https://www.movebank.org/node/1934) apply.